-- "The Court finds there is no evidence that voter fraud rates associated with mail in voting are systematically higher than voter fraud rates associated with other forms of voting. ...[T]he illegal vote rate totaled at most only 0.00054 percent."29 - Nevada voters followed the law with respect to the collection of ballots. - Secretary Cegavske, a Republican, defended the integrity of the election.
-In fact, Secretary Cegavske issues her own "myth versus fact" document that debunks all these conspiracies.30 She states that "we have yet to see any evidence of wide-spread fraud."31 She noted that four separate cases questioned the integrity of the election in Nevada.
-In all cases, "[a]fter examining records presented, each case was discounted due to a lack of evidence."32 She said that "we have not been presented with evidence of non-citizens voting in the 2020 election."33
+- "The Court finds there is no evidence that voter fraud rates associated with mail in voting are systematically higher than voter fraud rates associated with other forms of voting. ...[T]he illegal vote rate totaled at most only 0.00054 percent."30 - Nevada voters followed the law with respect to the ballot collection. - Secretary Cegavske, a Republican, defended the integrity of the election.
+In fact, Secretary Cegavske issues her own "myth versus fact" document that debunks all these conspiracies.31 She states that "we have yet to see any evidence of wide-spread fraud."32 She noted that four separate cases questioned the integrity of the election in Nevada.
+In all cases, "[a]fter examining records presented, each case was discounted due to a lack of evidence."33 She said that "we have not been presented with evidence of non-citizens voting in the 2020 election."34

-2. Voter Fraud - Double Votes, Etc.
+2. Voter Fraud, Double Votes, Etc.

 Fraud occurred at multiple points in the voting process at rates that exceed the margin of victory in the presidential race.
 Voter fraud rates associated with mail-in voting are systematically higher than voter fraud rates associated with other forms of voting.
 Some voters were permitted to vote twice and were sent and cast multiple mail ballots.
-Some voters received and cast multiple mail-in ballots, other voters
+Some voters received and cast multiple mail-in ballots, other voters voted twice, votes from deceased voters were improperly cast and counted, and votes cast by persons impersonating others were improperly counted.